suffolklibraries/sljekyll/_events/leiston-2019-06-23-suffolk-day-event.md

 breadcrumb: y
 ---

-We're celebrating Suffolk Day with the winners of our [short story competition](/events/leiston-2019-05-31-suffolk-day-competition/).
-Watch this space for more details!
+Get creative at Leiston Library to celebrate Suffolk Day, in association with Leiston Good Neighbour Scheme.
+Enjoy arts and crafts for all ages, help us put together a jigsaw and have some coffee and cake.

+We will also be reading out the winning entry from our [short story competition](/events/leiston-2019-05-31-suffolk-day-competition/)!